727 Naval Air Squadron: Commissioning the RNFTF as 727 NAS (2001 - present)

-Current role

 The squadron currently operates five Grob Tutor trainer aircraft under a private finance initiative with Babcock International's aerospace division.
-This, along with five Qualified Flying Instructors (QFIs), allow up to ten students to be accommodated with the squadron at any time.
+This, along with five Qualified Flying Instructors (QFIs), allow up to eight students to be accommodated with the squadron at any time.

 Grading

-Pre-selected prospective pilots are assessed for their suitability to continue flight training.
-During Flying Grading, they fly a twelve hour syllabus with an instructor before flying a pre-FHT with a different instructor and then a Final Handling Test (FHT) with the Squadron Commanding Officer.
+Pre-selected prospective pilots are assessed for their suitability to start flight training.
+During RN Flying Grading, they fly an initial eleven hour syllabus with an instructor; fly a pre-intermediate handling test (IHT), often with a different instructor; then fly the test with the Squadron Commanding Officer.
+If successful they then fly about a further 20 hours of Instrument, Navigation and Composite flying before a Final Ability Test (FAT).